-- · Rapid check-out of an antenna - Tuning an antenna to resonance - Comparing characteristics of an antenna before and after specific event (rain, hurricane, etc.) - Making coaxial stubs or measuring their parameters - Measuring capacitance or inductance of reactive loads
+- · Rapid check-out of an antenna - · Tuning an antenna to resonance - Comparing characteristics of an antenna before and after specific event (rain, hurricane, etc.) - Making coaxial stubs or measuring their parameters - Cable testing and fault location, measuring cable loss and characteristic impedance - Measuring capacitance or inductance of reactive loads

 - 1. Antenna connector

-- 2. Liquid crystal display
+- 2. Color display

 - 3. Keypad

 - 4. USB connector